Lowell Elementary School

 Physical Education

 We have a robust Physical Education program at Lowell and have a full time PE teacher.
-We also work with Playworks, a non-profit organization that helps us to purposefully include physical education in our recess times, working on games and activities that allow students to see exercise and teamwork as an enjoyable part of every day.
+We have also partnered with Playworks, a non-profit organization that helps us to purposefully include physical education in our recess times, working on games and activities that allow students to see exercise and teamwork as an enjoyable part of every day.

 Social Emotional Learning

 This helps us avoid more difficult misbehavior and discipline issues.
 As a staff, we engage in ongoing professional development in trauma-informed practices collaborate to best support students who have experienced poverty, homelessness, and/or Adverse Childhood Events (ACEs).
+This year our staff is working with Novak Education and WA-Bloc to deepen understanding and implement Restorative Practices.

 Instructional Techniques